ankitnigamdeveloper/Mat-x-Dashboard/README.md

-<h1>Matx React Admin Dashboard Template</h1>
+<h1>Matx React Admin Dashboard</h1>

-<p>MatX is a full-featured React Material UI Admin Dashboard template.
+<p>MatX is a full-featured React Material UI Admin Dashboard .
 MatX is built with React, Redux & Material UI We implemented all the features you might need to sta-rt a new Web application. </p>

 ## Demo video